theforeman/foreman_discovery/README.md

   * Check DNS is working for that image, or use an IP in `foreman.url`
   * Check DHCP is handing IPs to the booted image correctly

-When working with production images (no root password set), it is still possible to log on as root.
-Generate some root password:

-    $ openssl passwd -salt RH redhat
-    RHhwCLrQXB8zE

-And then provide it as an kernel command line option:

-    APPEND ... rootpw=RHhwCLrQXB8zE

-Images with systemd allows interactive mode to be enabled to track down boot problems.
-Add the following to the kernel command line option:

-    APPEND ... systemd.confirm_spawn=true

-By default SSHD daemon is configured to disallow passwords.
-You can enable this with:
+To log in the running image you need to set root password which is locked by default.
+In addition, you can enable ssh server as well.
+To do this, provide the following kernel command line options:

-    APPEND ... ssh_pwauth=1
+    APPEND ... fdi.ssh=1 fdi.rootpw=redhat

 # API